the-answerai/mcp-server-salesforce/README.md

 }
 ```

-> **Note**: The server operates in a stateless mode.
-Access tokens are passed directly to tools as needed, and OAuth metadata is provided for MCP client discovery.
-Use the `salesforce_oauth_metadata` tool to get authorization URLs, and pass access tokens to any tool using the `accessToken` parameter.
+> **Note**: The server automatically manages access tokens using the configured refresh token.
+Before each API call, it will refresh the access token if needed, ensuring all operations have valid authentication.
+No client-side token management is required.

 ## Example Usage